Global Citizenship Program

 What if I am not admitted into GCP but would like to get started on Global Studies?

-There are many ways to gain an international perspective during your first year of college.
+There are many ways to gain a global perspective during your first year of college.
 Courses like World History, International Politics, Microeconomics, Macroeconomics, and civilization courses are available to all incoming students and provide a wonderful foundation for advanced study.
 You can also enroll in foreign language classes in preparation for studying abroad.
-Finally, if you are certain you want to be a Global Studies (GS) major, you may want to apply to be a part of the GS Honor Society.
+Finally, if you are certain you want to be a Global Studies (GS) major, you may want to apply to be a part of the Global Studies Honor Society.